Huang Yongyu: Biography

 Huang Yongyu was born on August 9, 1924.
 Born into poverty, he began working at 12 years old in porcelain workshops in the mountainous areas of Anhui and Fujian, before later moving to Shanghai, Taiwan, and then Hong Kong.
 At the age of 14, he began to publish works.
 At the age of 16, he earned a living by painting and wood carving.

 While in Hong Kong, he worked in Ta Kung Pao alongside Jin Yong as the art editor.

 Huang Yongyu returned to Beijing with his wife Zhang Meixi in 1952 and began working in the Central Academy of Fine Arts as a professor before becoming vice chairman of the Chinese Artists Association.
 In 1956, the Huang Yongyu Wood Carving Collection was published which contained carvings like Spring Tide and Ashma.

 During the Cultural Revolution, especially during the black painting campaign, the Gang of Four accused Yongyu of being a reactionary academic.
 His painting Owl was among the Black Painting Exhibition, which was characterized by critics as "one of the best counter-revolutionary black paintings."
+Huang's depictions of owls (which in Chinese lore are "evil") had one eye closed.
+His opponents contended that this symbolized doubts about China's political system, which Huang denied.
+After the smashing of the Gang of Four, Huang was open about the fact that his owl paintings were a form of political protest.

 Huang Yongyu held numerous painting exhibitions in Australia, Germany, Italy, mainland China and Hong Kong, and his artistic achievements are well known at home and abroad.
 He received awards from the Italian government for his contributions in the cultural exchange between China and Italy.
 His works were exhibited in Hong Kong Times Square in July 2007.